Engineering

 Notes:

-1. Maximum turbine discharge, capacity 30 M Ac.
-Ft. per day.
+- Maximum turbine discharge: 30 million acre-feet per day.

-2. Releases for downstream flows shall be in accordance with Article VI of the Toledo Bend Project Power Sales
+- Downstream releases: Must comply with Article VI of the Toledo Bend Project Power Sales Agreement (April 30, 2018).

 History